avastjohn/HB_Project/README.md

 Drag and drop arrows into the codeboxes to help your pet reach their treat.
 Loop arrow makes all previous code repeat.
 Yellow and Blue tabs are for if statements (ex: if on a yellow square, go right) - this feature coming soon.

+<a href="fluffytrails.heroku.com">Play Now!</a>

 ###Technology Used

-- Back end: PostgreSQL, Python, Flask
+- Back end: Python, Flask, SQLAlchemy
 - Front end: Javascript, jQuery-UI, HTML5 canvas

 ###About Me